-"In respect of holdings above 10 acres.
+\ In respect of holdings above 10 acres.

-For years before the achievement of independence, Congress leaders had emphasized that the period of rural decay coincided with the entrenchment of the zamindari system during the period of British rule over Iadian independence movement, were a reactionary element obstructing the development of the Indian important leaders of the Indian independence movement, were a reactionary element obstructing the development of the Indian rural economy.
-Abolition of zamindari was advocated herefore, as a first and necessary step to rural progress.
+For years before the achievement of independence, Congress leaders had emphasized that the period of rural decay coincided with the entrenchment of the zamindari system during the period of British rule over India.
+The zamindars, in the opinion of all important leaders of the Indian independence movement, were a reactionary element obstructing the development of the Indian rural economy.
+Abolition of zamindari was advocated, therefore, as a first and necessary step to rural progress.
 The emphasis on a political and economic programme rooted in peasant ownership of the land, incidentally proved a factor in rallying mass support to the independence movement.
 The early introduction of the Zamindari Abolition Bill in the U.P.
 Legislature following independence, was, therefore, the normal conclusion of a programme of action which had been planned for a long time past.